Key Takeaways

 - Bilt has an impressive array of transfer partners that rivals Chase and American Express, so you can turn that rent payment into free airfare and/or hotel stays pretty easily

 Note: Bilt has announced a major refresh to the Bilt Mastercard coming in February 2026.
 Applications are paused until then.
-Two new cards are also planned, and Bilt has confirmed mortgage payments will earn points.
+Two new cards are also planned, and Bilt has confirmed mortgage payments will also earn points.
 We will update this page as details are released.

-How to Redeem
+How to Redeem Points

 Using Bilt’s transfer partners is the best way to get maximum value for your Bilt points.
 That’s always where we recommend starting, so be sure to check out our sweet spots for Bilt partners.
 Bilt also has a travel portal that can offer decent redemptions, and it has one other unique option worth mentioning.